mithrandyr/SimplyXD/Docs/Add-XdDocumentProvider.md

 ```

 ### -DocumentId
-GUID of the document to associate this document provider with
+The GUID of the Document to add the Provider to

 ```yaml
 Type: Guid